 Ready to cook like a chef?

-Cook an amazing meal with the CASA ChefBox!
+Cook an amazing meal with the 2nd Annual

-Purchase a box of ingredients for 2 people for $125 and join in a live cooking show to cook along with Chef Tanner Wade (of Jackson Country Club Fame).
+Purchase a box of ingredients for 2 people for $140 and join in a live cooking show to cook along with Chef Tanner Wade!

 This box will cook an amazing meal of:

-Madison County CASA helps children in foster care by provided trained volunteers who help them find safe, permanent, and nurturing homes.
+Madison County CASA helps abused and neglected children, many of whom are in foster care, by providing trained volunteers who help them find safe, permanent, and nurturing homes.

 How it works:

-2. Decide if you want to add a paired alcohol from the Forked Wine to your order for $X
+2. Decide if you want to add a paired alcohol from the Grubb's Grocery to your order for $50

-5. Enjoy your food, new skills, and helping children in Foster Care in Madison County!
+5. Enjoy your food, new skills, and supporting abused and neglected children in Madison County!

 Meet Madison County CASA